akaashrp/mrcnn_torch/README.md

-# Mask-RCNN PyTorch Implementation
+# Mask R-CNN PyTorch Implementation
-This is a PyTorch implementation of Mask-RCNN that was adapted from https://github.com/George-Ogden/Mask-RCNN.
+This is a PyTorch implementation of Mask R-CNN that was adapted from https://github.com/George-Ogden/Mask-RCNN.
 This implementation accepts a video input and outputs the video after performing segmentation on each frame.

 ## Setup
 ### pip